AkwindFr/Etufit/README.md

 administrator system : superadmin / admin / referent / user

 superAdmin :
 - Must be created by devs
 - Cannot be suppressed
 - has the right to manage admins.
 - has all the admin rights (see admin)

 admin :
 - Named by Superadmin
 - has the right to manage Referents and users.
 - has the right to manage openings and assign referent
 - Has all the referent and users rights

 Referent :
 - Named by admins
-    - Has the right to see wich user has reserved opening (list in opening modal)
+- has the right to see wich user has reserved opening (list in opening modal)
 - has all users rights

 User :
 - Default status after inscription
 - has the right to make or cancel reservations
 - has access to is own historic
 - has access to his profil page

 # How to use